How Facebook Saved the Military Spouse

 Facebook makes the world a much smaller place.

-It is a place to go to connect, to vent, to encourage and to explore.
-Sometimes I have even felt like my husband lived in Facebook when he was deployed overseas.
-It is just the way it is sometimes.
+Facebook is a place to go to connect, to vent, to encourage and to explore.
+Sometimes I have even felt like my husband lived on Facebook when he was deployed overseas.
+That was just the way life has been sometimes.

 How has Facebook helped you on your Military spouse journey?